digeoesp/Number-Guessing-Game/README.md

 # Guess the Number
 "Guess the number"

  "Guess the number" is a single player game against the computer.
 The player thinks of an integer within 1 and a 100.
-If the guess is incorrect, the computer tells the player whether the guess was too high or too low.
+If the guess is incorrect, the computer tells the player whether the guess was to high or to low.
 The player has a set number of attempts at guessing the correct number.
 If he doesnt guess correctly within the set number of tries he loses.
 If the player guesses correctly he wins and moves on to the next round.